Looking to quit your full-time day job and become a freelancer?

-- You focus on interacting with few companies for freelancing projects on a long-term basis.
+- You focus on interacting with a few companies for freelancing projects on a long-term basis.
 If you can find just a few companies impressed with your work, you will get consistent freelance projects for years.

-When you are just starting, it’s quite tricky to get a freelance project as your profile is new and have no review.
+When you are just starting, it’s quite tricky to get a freelance project as your profile is new and has no review.
 So you have to lower down your rate to a minimum to secure a freelance task.

-Also, the first few projects are critical, make sure you complete with 200% efforts to impress your clients and to make them leave the best review on your profile.
+Also, the first few projects are critical, make sure you complete with 200% effort to impress your clients and to make them leave the best review on your profile.
 Once you have a good amount of positive reviews, you can then raise your rate while still getting consistent freelance jobs from clients.

 4. Marketing Materials & Platforms